SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-analyst/README.md

 ### Steps

-1. Review the dataset and report.
+1. Review the dataset and reference report.
 2. Write three possible analytical questions.
 3. Classify each question as descriptive, comparative, trend-based, or explanatory.
 4. Choose one question to explore further.